ahmsay/Spring-Cloud-Config-Demo-Repo/README.md

 # Spring Cloud Configuration Repository
-This is a dummy repo for spring cloud.
+This is a dummy repo for Spring Cloud Config.